TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Stop the sound effect
-This API is used to stop the sound effect.
+This API is used to stop playing back the sound effect.
 #### Function prototype
 ```
 ITMGContext GetAudioEffectCtrl -(QAVResult)StopEffect:(int)soundId